 In order to have a pure Gospel message, one must have heard it from the Word of God.
 Therefore, the second fundamental of the Baptist faith is that of the pure Word of God.

-The amazing thing is that modern Bible versions of today have their root in that Alexandrian text.
+The startling thing is that modern Bible versions of today all have their root in that Alexandrian text.
 Can you believe that?
-Modern Bible versions were changed to match the society of Alexandria, Egypt under two men, Clement & Origin.
-These men adapted the Bible to match the pagan belief system of Egypt.
+Modern Bible versions were changed to match the society of Alexandria, Egypt.
+Men adapted the Bible to match the pagan belief system of Egypt.
 With that adaptation, many Bible verses where changed to leave out what we see as the Gospel mentioned above.

 In all this, the church that stayed true to the Gospel of Jesus Christ also stayed true to the Word of God.
 Rather than using the Alexandrian Biblical text (known as the critical or corrupt text), the true church used what was known as the Antioch Biblical text.
 In the Bible, Antioch was the city from which the local church sent out Paul the Apostle to preach the Gospel.
 This was a mission minded church that took the Word serious and made sure people around the world heard its truth.